-At the start of the pandemic, many thought people staying at home more often (and getting a lot closer than six feet apart) would lead to a huge baby boom.
-Now experts say it’s looking more like a baby bust.
+Birth rates have been on the decline for the past several years.
+Many thought staying at home during the pandemic (and getting a lot closer than six feet apart) would reverse that trend.
+But now experts say we're actually looking at a baby bust.

 Your move: Fewer babies means you might get to spend less on shower gifts.
 But low birth rates can affect your wallet in other ways, too.
 Here's what you need to know: